 There are certainly other strategies out there that work, but this is what’s worked best for me.
 It’s what I’ve seen the best results with, and what I recommend an enhanced version of to most companies I work with.

 My goal is to give you a game plan you could use for growing your own product’s blog.
 Think of this as the expanded, improved, and larger-scope version of my Growing a Site from 0-10k article.
-That one is two years old now, and was good for a smaller more personal blog.
-This one is for people who want to get serious about creating a content machine and making money from it.
+That one is two years old now and was good for a smaller more personal blog.
+This article is for people who want to get serious about creating a content machine and making money from it.

 I’ll start by outlining the core principles, then dive in more on how to properly do each of them.